snuziale/vsts-open-in-excel/details.md

 > - [Visual Studio 2017](https://www.visualstudio.com/downloads/#visual-studio-enterprise-2017) or later
 > - [Team Foundation Server Office® Integration 2017](https://www.visualstudio.com/downloads/#team-foundation-server-office-integration-2017) or later

 Use this extension for bulk editing work items, or to leverage Excel tools to analyze and visualize a large number of work items.
-Work items that are opened in Excel can be edited and published back to Visual Studio Team Services with a single click.
-Once you are ready to publish your changes, simply hit "Publish" from Excel to sync your changes back to VSTS.
+Work items that are opened in Excel can be edited and published back to Azure DevOps with a single click.
+Once you are ready to publish your changes, simply hit "Publish" from Excel to sync your changes back to Azure DevOps.
 [Learn more about Office integration](https://www.visualstudio.com/da-dk/docs/work/office/bulk-add-modify-work-items-excel)

 ### Open an entire query in Excel for editing, data analysis and more
 To access an entire query, navigate to Work > Queries, select the query you would like to open and use the right-click option in the context menu to "Open in Excel".
 You can also click the "Open in Excel" button available on the Queries toolbar as well.